liviadegrossi/Book-Finder/README.md

-# Book Finder
+# Books Management

 The application enables users to search for books by entering a query (Title, Author, etc.) and displays the resulting books in a list on the page, along with all corresponding data.
+The application also enables users to create a list of books to be read and those that have already been read.

 ### Resource
 <p align="left">